-How to Choose a Lift Chair
+5 Tips to Choose the Best Lift Chair

 The fit of a lift chair is very important for your comfort.
-The lift chair cannot be too big or your feet will not be able to reach the floor when the chair is in the “lifted” position.
-If the chair is too small, then the lower back may not be supported properly.
-Every lift chair model will have a listed range of heights that it can accommodate and most will have various sizes available such as petite, medium and large.
-It is also important to check the listed weight capacity for the lift chair.
-It’s a good idea to visit a local dealer to get properly fitted and to try out different models to figure out which one feels the best.
+The chair can’t be too tall or your feet will not be able to reach the floor when the chair is in the “lifted” position.
+If the chair is too short, then the lower back may not be supported properly.
+Most lift chair models come with a list of height ranges that they are designed to accommodate; however, they may not be exact.

-While much of the choice is aesthetic, practical reasons must be considered as well.
-Leather may not be the best choice for someone that sweats a lot but may be a good choice for someone who wants a chair that is easy to clean.
+While much of the choice is aesthetic, there are some practical concerns to consider as well.
+Leather may not be the best choice for someone that sweats a lot, but it may be a good choice for someone who wants a chair that is easy to clean.
 It is also important to note that leather styles are slippery in an upright position, so it may not be the safest option for everyone.

 Some features may be important to accommodate the needs of certain conditions or mobility issues.
 For instance, some lift chair models have the option for heated seats and massage which can provide therapeutic benefits.
 Cup holders may be important for people that have limited mobility and a hard time reaching over to a table for their drink.
 As well, people with arthritis or other similar conditions may want to consider if the remote control operates with a single push or constant pressure.